ragardner/tksheet/docs/DOCUMENTATION.md

 Note that the readonly functions can be used to disallow sorting of particular cell's/row's/column's values.

 There are three built-in sorting keys to choose from but you can always create your own and use that instead.
+This would enable a custom sorting order of object types.
 See [here](#setting-the-default-sorting-key) for more information on how to set the default sorting key.

 #### **natural_sort_key**